 As the clients and prospects of law firms use the web more and more for finding information and for choosing which law firm to instruct, good content becomes ever more crucial.
-Douglas McPherson, director and business development consultant at Size 10½ Boots, explains how you can succeed where others often fail.
-(4 December 2020)
+Bernard Savage, director and business development consultant at Size 10½ Boots, explains how you can succeed where others often fail.
+(Updated 20 April 2023)

 2. If you’re going to catch your audience’s eye, your content needs to be engaging.
-Don’t simply shoehorn ‘coronavirus’ or ‘COVID-19’ into every headline, identify something you know directly affects your clients and write about that.
+Don’t simply shoehorn the media's headline topic of the day into every headline of your own, identify something you know directly affects your clients and write about that.

 3. Maintain a positive outlook.
 There’s enough doom and gloom around, so focus on successful outcomes and successfully tackling likely threats.